-Celebrate the return of Spring with a colorful, sweet, and fun blondie!
+Celebrate the return of Spring with these colorful, sweet, and fun blondies!

 These chewy blondies are loaded with lots of good things: chocolate chips, peanut butter chips, sprinkles, and peanut butter-filled candy eggs.
 Admittedly, they’re a bit of a sugar bomb, but I think that they’re worth it.